-Studying two rare inherited cancer syndromes, Yale Cancer Center (YCC) scientists have found the cancers are driven by a breakdown in how cells repair their DNA.
+Studying two rare inherited cancer syndromes, Yale Cancer Center (YCC) scientists have found that cancers are driven by a breakdown in how cells repair their DNA.
 The discovery, published today in Nature Genetics, suggests a promising strategy for treatment with drugs recently approved for other forms of cancer, said the researchers.

 The two conditions — called Hereditary Leiomyomatosis and Renal Cell Cancer (HLRCC) and Succinate Dehydrogenase-related Hereditary Paraganglioma and Pheochromocytoma (SDH PGL/PCC) — boost the risk of tumors that may be benign or cancerous.
 Oncologists aim to remove tumors by surgery, but treatments are largely ineffective if the tumors have become metastatic.